Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 To make a team disappear from your Slingshot space you can either delete or leave it.

-Only the Owner can **delete a team**.
+Only the Owner can delete a team.
 As an exception, you can also delete a team if you have the Member's permissions provided that:
-- the team is part of the main Organization;
+- the team is part of the main organization;
-- you are an Owner in the Main Organization.
+- you are an Owner in the main organization.

 To delete a team, go to its [settings](#how-can-i-change-the-teams-privacy-name-or-description) and select the overflow button: